Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 Follow these steps

 ##### Set up GitHub to Heroku deployments

+_Note, you only need to do this once_

 1. Create a GitHub account, if you don't already have one
 2. Fork this project (if you don't know how, see [this guide](https://help.github.com/articles/fork-a-repo/)).